jondequinor/talks/opp/PITCHME.md

 #### A simple bug fix in the API…

 @ul
-* Except if code is rotten
+* Not so simple if code rotten
 * Quite common!
 @ulend
 ---